 Well, by doing something its rivals have yet to: offer the same space-leading sound without the tether of a wire and plug.
 Unless youāre the owner of multiple HomePods (which isnāt too likely, considering the price), moving the speaker from room to room, like every other wired device, finding an open socket and waiting for it to boot up again is a hassle.
 You may have the HomePod locked into your bedroom most of the time, but what if you want to move it every night to play music while you cook ā annoying, right?

-Thereās good reason why Amazon, Google and other manufacturers make you plug in ā battery life is a major consideration, as well as the drop in sound quality ā but just having the option would give potential buyers a reason to favour Apple.
+Thereās good reason why Amazon, Google and other manufacturers make you plug in ā battery life is a major consideration, as well as the drop in sound quality ā but just having the option would give potential buyers a reason to favor Apple.

 Ride the display trend